STATUTES OF ASSOCIATION "EURHECA",

 The call for a General Assembly can allow Member delegates to attend the meeting remotely, by any electronic means of communication (for example through conference call or video conference), and shall describe the chosen means of communication and the procedure to make use of it.

 Only the Ordinary Members have voting rights.
 Each delegate has one vote for the Member he represents within the General Assembly.

 Voting by proxy is authorized.
 A mandate can be granted to a delegate of another Ordinary Member or to a third party legally tied to an Ordinary Member.
 Each delegate of an Ordinary Member can hold a maximum of two mandates.

 The Ordinary Member delegates who attend the General Assembly remotely express a valid vote through the chosen electronic means of communication.

 The General Assembly will have a quorum if no less than half of the delegates of Ordinary Members are present or represented.
 The delegates who attend the meeting remotely are deemed to be present at the place of the meeting.

 Nevertheless, if this quorum is not reached, the Administration Board will convoke a new General Assembly the same day, with the same agenda.
 Subsequently, the General Assembly is able to hold voting sessions no matter the number Ordinary Members delegates present or represented.

 Decisions will be voted by a two thirds majority of voices present or represented.

-The Administrative Board possesses full powers to achieve the objectives and activities of the Association.
-It has the authority accomplish all legal agreements judged useful or necessary to the achievement of the Association’s purpose.
+The Administration Board has full powers to achieve the purpose and activities of the Association.
+It has the authority to accomplish all legal agreements that are considered useful or necessary to the achievement of the Association’s purpose.

 The following points in particular are part of the responsibilities of the Board: